 For me, however, I’m okay with having zero followers and no likes.
 I’m okay calling and texting my closest friends and relatives.
 And I’m okay with the art of music and written words being my only form of communication with the world.

 It is high time I focus solely on the social and creative health of a thing that has grown larger than myself.

-My two month long hiatus from social media was spectacular.
-I was happier, less stressed out, and was simply able to be more present in every day life.
+My two-month-long hiatus from social media was spectacular.
+I was happier, less stressed out, and was simply able to be more present in everyday life.
 However, in anticipation of a new release, I’ve decided to reactivate my Instagram.
-I’m not so sure for how long, but am back in the game for the foreseeable future.
+I’m not so sure for how long, but I am back in the game for the foreseeable future.

 “Beware that, when fighting monsters, you yourself do not become a monster…for when you gaze long into the abyss.
 The abyss gazes also into you.” ― Friedrich Nietzsche7